 The issue of wildfire is going to be with us forever.
 The issue of megafires will be with us for years.
 We must start the transition to a more complicated relationship with fire now.
 Public lands can play an important role in that evolution.
 CalWild will be pushing for that.

-Other areas that will need to be addressed, but that CalWild doesn’t work on:
+The following are areas that need addressing but that CalWild does not work on.